• Skip to primary navigation

 • ⅔ Cup Strawberry chunks (washed, dried and cut)

-• 1 Tbsp coarse sugar (for sprinkling)
+• 1 Tablespoon coarse sugar (for sprinkling)

 US Customary - Metric